When it comes to influencing judicial elections, Pinellas County's legal establishment has suffered more falls than a slippery supermarket floor.

 "I don't have that much contact with attorneys," Berfield, 57, said.
 From 1981 to 1989, he served on the Clearwater City Commission.
 Since then, he said, he has handled mostly wills and real estate law for corporate clients, whom he declined to identify.

 His campaign stresses his two years as a traffic court magistrate, which he said shows a judicial temperament.
-"Most people who come before you have never been in the judicial system before," Berfield said.
-"I sat and listened to their problems."
+"Most people who come before you have never been in the judicial system before," Berfield says.

 Men led in only one judicial primary.
 Of course, no woman was running.